xtreme1-io/xtreme1/README.md

     build: ./frontend
 ```

 Then you can run `docker compose up` to build `backend` and `frontend` image from source code and start all services.
-Be sure to run `docker compose build` when code changed, as up command will only build image when it not exist.
+Be sure to run `docker compose build` when code changes, as up command will only build image when it not exist.

 Also you can run each application service in your favorite IDE, like IDEA or Visual Studio Code.
 For `backend` service which need `mysql`, `redia` and `minio`, you can start these services with Docker Compose, and connect these services using host binding port.

-> You should not commit your change to `docker-compose.yml`, to avoid this, you can copy `docker-compose.yml` to a new file `docker-compose.develop.yml`, and modify this file as your development need, as this file is already add into `.gitignore`.
+> You should not commit your change to `docker-compose.yml`, to avoid this, you can copy `docker-compose.yml` to a new file `docker-compose.develop.yml`, and modify this file as your development need, as this file is already added into `.gitignore`.
 And you need to specify this specific file when running Docker Compose command, such as `docker compose -f docker-compose.develop.yml build`.

 ### Using your existing base services